Advisory Commission on Environmental Quality

 The CEQ's actions are twofold.
 First, the CEQ provides insights to County Officials as environmental questions arise.
 Second, the CEQ selects environmental issues to evaluate and works with County officials to develop environmentally sound, economically practical, and sustainable results.

 The CEQ, formed by legislation in October 2003, is comprised of fifteen representatives; one from each of the County's seven districts, and five representing groups from the fields of agriculture, science, business, homebuilding, education, as well as three at-large representatives.
 The CEQ convened for the first time in November 2004.
 Since that time, the CEQ has met regularly.

 The CEQ provides annual reports to the Baltimore County Executive and Baltimore County Council of the CEQ's yearly activities.
 The annual reports are available below.

-To get more information about the CEQ and its projects, to request previous annual reports, or to suggest a community issue for consideration by the CEQ, please send an email to the CEQ Chair, Brian Fath at email@example.com
+For more information about the CEQ and its projects, to request previous annual reports, or to suggest a community issue for consideration by the CEQ, please email Brian Fath, CEQ Chair, at email@example.com.

 For specific inquiries regarding environmental issues in Baltimore County, you should contact the Department of Environmental Protection and Sustainability.